Partial fraction decompositions on hyperplane arrangements: Abstract

 \section{Abstract}

-We initiate the study of partial fraction decompositions (PFDs) in several variables using tools from commutative algebra.
+We study partial fraction decompositions (PFDs) in several variables using tools from commutative algebra.
 We give criteria for when a rational function with poles on a hyperplane arrangement has a desirable PFD.
 Our criteria are obtained by examining the primary decomposition of ideals coming from hyperplane arrangements.
-We then present an algorithm for finding a PFD that satisfies properties desired by physicists, and demonstrate the effectiveness of this algorithm for computing large examples coming from Feynman integrals.
+We then present an algorithm for finding a PFD that satisfies properties desired for simplifying the calculation of scattering amplitudes.
+We demonstrate the effectiveness of this algorithm by computing practical examples coming from Feynman integrals.